Documentation Home

 Tip

 The Auto Parallel Load utility automatically optimizes the number of parallel read threads for each table.
 See Section 2.2.3, “Loading Data Using Auto Parallel Load”.
-For users of MySQL HeatWave on AWS, the number of parallel read threads is also optimized when loading data from the MySQL HeatWave Console.
-See Manage HeatWave Data with Workspaces.
+For users of HeatWave on AWS, the number of parallel read threads is also optimized when loading data from the HeatWave Console.
+See Manage Data in HeatWave with Workspaces in the HeatWave on AWS Service Guide.

 • Load tables concurrently